 Birthdays only come around once a year, so you may as well celebrate them in style.
 One way to show your loved one how much you care is with a thoughtful greeting card that’s bursting with personality.
 Here are 10 adult birthday card ideas that will guarantee plenty of warm and fuzzy feelings.

 When you’re a kid, every birthday is a big deal.
 The bigger and brighter, the better!
 But as we graduate into adulthood, finding the perfect age-appropriate birthday card that is equal parts chic, funny, and unique can be a tricky balance to achieve.

-While buying a pre-made birthday card is one option, another is taking the time to craft a card that represents your relationship.
+While buying a pre-made birthday card is one option, another is taking the time to create a birthday card that represents your relationship.
 Funny, cute, eye-catching, or sentimental, the internet has an abundance of ideas ready for you to try.

-Below, we show you our curated selection of adult birthday card ideas that will make your birthday card as good as the present itself.
+Below, we show you our curated selection of adult birthday card designsthat will make your birthday card as good as the present itself